-Taking a holiday
+Taking a short break or holiday

-Things to think about when booking a holiday
+Things to think about when booking a holiday or short break

-Passports – make sure you have a valid passport for the duration of your stay (see below)
+Passports make sure you have a valid passport for the duration of your stay (see below)

-Visa – check if you need one on the GOV.UK website
+Visa: Check if you need one on the GOV.UK website

 Many companies offer annual travel insurance cover, which might work out cheaper for you, depending on the number of holidays you take each year.
 If you are travelling in the UK, you may already be covered under your existing home contents insurance.

-Organising your own package – Putting your own ‘package holiday’ together is increasingly popular now.
+Organising your own package: putting your own ‘package holiday’ together is increasingly popular now.
 A package holiday is a pre-arranged combination of at least two of the following three elements: transport, accommodation, and other tourist services.

 If you are organising your own package and are making bookings over the Internet, you should ensure that you keep a record of all of the relevant booking reference numbers and confirmations that you receive.

-Travelling in a group – If you are travelling as part of a group, don’t rely on one person to make all of the arrangements in case they fall ill during the planning stages, or are unable to go on the holiday.
+Travelling in a group if you are travelling as part of a group, don’t rely on one person to make all of the arrangements in case they fall ill during the planning stages, or are unable to go on the holiday.

-Going away for a long time – If you’re planning a long stay holiday, check with your local social security office whether any benefits you receive will be affected.
+Going away for a long time: If you’re planning a long stay holiday, check with your local social security office whether any benefits you receive will be affected.

 Calvert Trust provide outdoor activities, meaningful challenges and adventure holidays in the UK for people with disabilities and their families.